apache/apisix-website/blog/en/blog/2024/01/03/bi-weekly-report.md

 2. The `response-rewrite` plugin supports gzip when using the filters.regex option

-3. Add support for OpenSSL 3
+3. Upgrade OpenSSL 1.1.1 to OpenSSL 3.0 version

 Our bi-weekly Apache APISIX community report is your window into the project's weekly developments.
 It is a tool to facilitate your seamless integration into the Apache APISIX community, ensuring that you stay well-informed and actively involved.